sethmlarson/sethmlarson.dev/app/markdown/2025-02-03/connection-without-connectivity-space.md

-The shape of today's “<em>software for connection</em>” uses centralized servers in the cloud, algorithmic curation, and incentives optimize for users connecting to
+The shape of today's “<em>software for connection</em>” uses centralized servers in the cloud, algorithmic curation, and incentives optimized for users to connect with
 <em>the
 platform</em> <nobr>(aka “<em>engagement</em>” and</nobr> “<em><a href="https://en.wikipedia.org/wiki/Parasocial_interaction">parasociality</a></em>”), not necessarily
 <em>with other humans</em>.
 Software for connection has followed in the same rut created by